rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 ## RsyncUI vs RsyncOSX

 Which application should I use? **Are you on macOS Sonoma?** Go for RsyncUI.
 All new development has for the last year been within RsyncUI and will be for the future as well.
 RsyncOSX is bug fixed only.
-There is some info about how [RsyncUI is built](/post/built/).

 ## New tasks, verify task and synchronizing data